-Divorce and business
+Divorce and the family business

-What happens to a business in a divorce?
+- What happens to a business in a divorce?

-If you own or have an interest in a business, that business is an asset and its value will be considered by the courts when agreeing a divorce financial settlement.
+If you own or have an interest in a business, that business is an asset and its value will be considered by the Courts when agreeing a divorce financial settlement.

 Only on rare occasions does divorce mean a business needs to be sold.
-What’s important is to get the right legal advice early on to mitigate any potential risk to the business, whilst also ensuring a fair outcome is reached.
+What’s important is to get the right legal advice early on to mitigate any potential risk to your business, whilst also ensuring a fair outcome is reached.